maxfischer2781/asyncstdlib/docs/source/glossary.rst

 .. glossary::

    async neutral
-      An object that may provide either of a regular or asynchronous implementation.
+      Types that support either of a regular or asynchronous implementation.
-      For example, an async neutral iterable may support either regular ``for _ in iterable`` or asynchronous ``async for _ in iterable`` iteration.
+      For example, an async neutral iterable may provide either regular ``for _ in iterable`` or asynchronous ``async for _ in iterable`` iteration.
+      Commonly, callables have async neutral parameters to simplify using them with a mixture of synchronous and regular arguments.

    borrowing
    borrowed object